constantineedie26-star/The-Planet-s-Prestige-Phishing-Email-Investigation/README.md

 - Email originated from an unexpected sending host.
 - Sender identity could not be fully trusted.

+The email failed SPF authentication because the sending IP address 93.99.104.210 was not authorized to send email on behalf of microapple.com.

+The visible sender was billjobs@microapple.com, while the Reply-To address was negeja3921@pashter.com.
+This meant replies would be directed to a different domain.

 These findings justified continuing the investigation.

 ---